March 22 2021 • 5min read

 Doron is a serial entrepreneur, currently working in an exciting space which includes Airbnb and other travel companies that are hot on the stock market.
 Plum Guide is doing something slightly different to Airbnb, but we think it’s much more exciting and much more curated.

-Hi Doron, great to have you on the on the show. where can i buy isotretinoin online uk Would you like to say a couple of words about yourself and your background?
+Hi Doron, great to have you on the on the show.
+Would you like to say a couple of words about yourself and your background?
 How did you come to found Plum Guide, and what did you do before?

 Doron: Great to be here, Matus, and thanks for the nice intro.
 I’m not really sure where I’m from: my family is from Israel but we moved country every three years when I was a kid.
 I lived in Mexico, Switzerland and had a constant change of school and environment.